rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240315_New York Times Podcasts.md

 *  Earlier this week, Navalny's top aide, Leonid Volkov, who was helping lead that call to
 *  action, was beaten and sprayed with tear gas near his home in Vilnius, Lithuania.
 *  Just hours before the attack, Volkov had given an interview in which he expressed concern
-*  for the safety of Navalny's supporters, saying, quote,
+*  for the safety of Navalny's supporters, saying, quote, The key risk is that we will all be
-*  The key risk is that we will all be killed.
+*  killed.
 *  We'll be right back.
 *  Here's what else you should know today.
 *  A jury in Michigan found James Crumbly guilty of involuntary manslaughter, holding him partially
 *  responsible for failing to prevent his son from carrying out the state's deadliest school
 *  shooting in 2021.
 *  Crumbly's wife was convicted of similar charges in a separate trial last month.
-*  The couple's parenting skills had come under intense scrutiny.
 *  The couple's parenting skills had come under intense scrutiny, as had their son's access
 *  to a handgun that his father had bought.
 *  Now two separate juries have taken the unusual step of holding parents criminally responsible
 *  for their child's crimes.
-*  And Senate Majority Leader Chuck Schumer of New York condemned Israeli Prime Minister
+*  Senate Majority Leader Chuck Schumer of New York condemned Israeli Prime Minister Benjamin
-*  Benjamin Netanyahu during a speech on the Senate floor, calling him a major obstacle
+*  Netanyahu during a speech on the Senate floor, calling him a major obstacle to peace in the
-*  to peace in the Middle East and calling for new leadership in Israel.
+*  Middle East and calling for new leadership in Israel.
 *  As a lifelong supporter of Israel, it has become clear to me the Netanyahu coalition
 *  no longer fits the needs of Israel after October 7th.
 *  Schumer's speech was the sharpest critique yet from a senior American elected official.